phonism/genesis/docs/api/optim/lr_scheduler_en.md

 ## Overview

 Learning rate scheduling is a technique used to adjust the learning rate throughout the training process.
-Genesis provides PyTorch-compatible learning rate schedulers that can significantly improve model convergence.
+Genesis provides a simple and effective scheduler implementation.

 ## Available Schedulers